darinz/DL/12_CV/04_object_detection.md

 The sliding window approach systematically scans an image with a fixed-size window to detect objects.
 This brute-force method is foundational for understanding more advanced techniques.

+> **Explanation:**
+> The sliding window approach is like moving a small rectangular window over every possible position in an image and checking if an object is present in that window.
+It's simple but computationally expensive because you need to check many positions and scales.

 **Window Function:**
 ```math
 W(x, y) = \begin{cases}